-SQL Server on virtual machines
+SQL Server on Azure Virtual Machines

 Advanced security on the most compliant cloud

-SQL Server 2019 images now available
+SQL Server 2019 images are now available

 Trusted by companies of all sizes

 Italian enterprise resource planning (ERP) leader reduces costs and effort in the cloud with Microsoft SQL Server on Linux-based Azure Virtual Machines